TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 1 - Overview/1.1.8-pillar-vs-process/_index.md

 In larger organizations, they are typically managed by two different teams.
 The capacity team does not get involved in the day-to-day operations as they focus on longer term resource availability.
 Capacity _planning_ is about maximizing utilization, without compromising performance.
 It also considers latent workload and future demand, which performance does **not** consider.

 The capacity team may not have the technical skills to troubleshoot performance.
-On the other hand, the day-to-day operations deals with “what's on the floor” of the data center.
+On the other hand, the day-to-day operations deals with "what's on the floor" of the data center.
 Their primary focus is meeting the demand from applications.
 It is consumer driven, while capacity is provider driven.

 Performance is affected by capacity as the lack of capacity is often the reason for poor performance.